 Another highlight occurs November 19, when a dedication ceremony at the Soldier’s National Cemetery commemorates the sesquicentennial of Abraham Lincoln’s “Gettysburg Address.”

 The park’s Museum and Visitor Center, famed for its dramatic, wrap-around “Cyclorama” painting that illustrates the fury of Pickett’s Charge, opens a new “Treasures of the Civil War” exhibit in June, showcasing rare artifacts.
 Tours of the battlefield, parts of which are in the process of being restored to its 1863 appearance – without visible power lines or modern structures, and trees trimmed to their former dimensions – can be arranged at the center: Choose from a narrated bus tour, a personal guided tour in your vehicle, or take a self-guided audio CD tour.

-The Gettysburg Convention & Visitors Bureau recently launched a free downloadable walking tour app for the iPhone, available through iTunes.
+The Destination Gettysburg launched a free downloadable walking tour app for the iPhone, available through iTunes.
 For a complete and up-to-date listing of all Gettysburg events and attractions – plus an interactive map – visit gettysburgcivilwar150.com.